Just finished university and looking for a job within the financial services sector?

-1) In your profile state what sector, you are looking to move into, for example Mortgages, Pensions, Financial Advice
+- In your profile state what sector/role you are looking to move into, for example Mortgages, Pensions, Financial Advice

-3) Note down and list modules and projects relevant to the role and include any coursework or reports that relate specifically to the position
+- List modules and projects relevant to the role and include any coursework or reports that relate specifically to the position

 How do I structure my CV?

 - Begin with your profile, writing a short summary of your current situation and what sector it is your looking to work in and any skills/experience relevant to the field and the position you’ve applied for.
 Use this section to promote yourself and raise interesting points!

-- Finally, include a section on extra skills, hobbies, sports, clubs, societies
+- Finally, include a section on extra skills, hobbies, sports, clubs, societies.